VideoExpertsGroup1/CloudVideoPlatform/AccountProvider/PHP/README.md

-# Sample of Account Provider on PHP
+# The Sample of Account Provider on PHP

+* Authorization / User registration on AccountProvider
+* Editing of camera permissions
+* Authorization to VXG Cloud Video Platform through AccountProvider